-Parents need to know that this pay cable comedy's main character is a profane, misogynistic former baseball player who's squandered his money and his talent.
+Parents need to know that this dark comedy's main character is a profane, misogynistic former baseball player who's squandered his money and his talent.
 Angry and bitter about the direction his life has taken, he tries to soothe his pain with beer and drugs but secretly cries himself to sleep.
 Expect nonstop swearing (including "f--k" and worse), drinking, and drugs, as well as some nudity and frequent graphic descriptions of sex.

 What's the story?

 It's really hard to like Kenny Powers (Danny McBride), but he sure does want to be liked.
 Once a star pitcher, the washed-up ball player has squandered his fortune, been drummed out of the big leagues, and now, in EASTBOUND & DOWN, is slumming it as a middle school gym teacher while crashing with his brother's family.
-Once accustomed to the trappings of fame, Kenny can barely disguise his contempt for the regular folks he works with -- including his middle class brother -- and he deludes himself by pretending he's still important.
+Once accustomed to the trappings of fame, Kenny can barely disguise his contempt for the regular folks he works with -- including his middle-class brother -- and he deludes himself by pretending he's still important.
 The one highlight of his new life is finding that his high school girlfriend April (Katy Mixon) is a coworker at Jefferson Davis Middle School.
-Kenny continues to delude himself by imagining that she still wants him -- even though she's now engaged to the school principal (Andrew Daly).
+Kenny continues to imagine that she still wants him -- even though she's now engaged to the school principal (Andrew Daly).

 Is it any good?